tale-toul/OCP4AzureIPI/README.md

 ## TODO
 @#Why is it necessary to specify every single route hostname instead of just using a default wildcard policy like in the case of the non secure applications#@

-@#Why non secure application routes (http) are all available instead of using conditional publication like secure routes do?#@
+@#Why are non secure application routes (http) all available instead of using conditional publication like secure routes do?#@

 @#Open the bugzilla for the private clusters that need to specify the public DNS resource group#@

-@#When the secret associated with the service principal expires, can the OCP cluster still operate and create new resources like an ingress controller or be updated?#@